-Admission to the BSc Honors in Biological Sciences program directly from high school requires a minimum average of 80% on the following required courses: English 30, Biology 30, Chemistry 30, Mathematics 30, and a subject from group A, B, or C (Physics 30 recommended).
-Admission on transfer requires a minimum GPA of 3.0 on a minimum of ★30 in the preceding
+Admission to the BSc Honors in Biological Sciences program directly from high school requires a minimum average of 80% on the following required courses: English 30 or English Language Arts 30-1, Biology 30, Chemistry 30, Pure Mathematics or Mathematics 30, and a subject from group A, B, or C (Physics 30 recommended).
+Admission on transfer requires a minimum GPA of 3.0 on a minimum of ± 24 in the preceding Fall/Winter.

 Continuation in the Honors Biological Sciences program requires a minimum GPA of 3.0 in the preceding Fall/Winter.
-Graduation requires a minimum GPA of 3.0 on the last ★60 credited to the degree.
-Students in Honors programs must take at least ★30 during the Fall/Winter of each year of the program.
+Graduation requires a minimum GPA of 3.0 on the last \star 60 credited to the degree.
+Students in Honors programs must take at least \star 24 during the Fall/Winter of each year of the program.
 Exceptions to this requirement must be approved by the Department and the Faculty Office.

-163.3.2 Specialization in Biological Sciences
+173.3.2 Specialization in Biological Sciences

-Admission to the BSc Specialization in Biological Sciences program directly from high school requires a minimum average of 75% on the following required courses: English 30, Biology 30, Chemistry 30, Mathematics 30, and a subject from group A, B, or C (Physics 30 recommended).
+Admission to the BSc Specialization in Biological Sciences program directly from high school requires a minimum average of 75% on the following required courses: English 30 or English Language Arts 30-1, Biology 30, Chemistry 30, Pure Mathematics or Mathematics 30, and a subject from group A, B, or C (Physics 30 recommended).
 Admission on transfer requires a minimum GPA of 2.3 in the preceding Fall/Winter.